 As organizations return to work, some employees will be phasing back into the physical locations, while others will be continuing to work remotely.
 Organizations have been reevaluating new ways of working and employees have settled into new routines.
 The workforce has different needs, preferences, and expectations, which will continue to evolve as business environments change in the years ahead.
 In short, outdated, standardized experiences simply won’t be effective for the workforce today.

 It’s an opportune moment for organizations to build an EX that is less transactional and more personal.
 This involves meeting the broader needs of the workforce, while addressing the unique needs of each individual employee.
 Rethinking the EX is a strategy for working smarter as companies focus on growth – both of their people and their bottom line.

 Employees want an experience that mimics how they interact with their favorite brands as consumers – digital, on-demand, personalized, and self-led – and they’re calling on their employers to deliver these experiences.
-A Gartner, Inc. survey in April found that 64% of HR leaders are prioritizing the employee experience more than they did before the pandemic.
+A Gartner, Inc. survey found that 64% of HR leaders are prioritizing the employee experience more than they did before the pandemic.